mooton100kg/arkanoid-game/README.md

 ![game preview](Assets/game_preview.png)
 # BREAKING BLOCK GAME
-the goal of this game is to destroy the block to gain score in order to level up.
+the goal of this game is to destroy the block to gain score in order to level up. to open the game click main.exe

 ## Table of contents
   - [Table of contents](#table-of-contents)